dlurton/anode/README.md

 The following must be installed and available prior to building Anode.

  - [cmake](https://cmake.org/) (3.4.3 or later)
  - gcc 6 or clang-4.0 or later. clang-4.0 is recommended.
+    - Note that if building on Ubuntu 14.04 (and possibly later), gcc-6 is always required--even when building with clang because clang needs more recent libstdc++ headers in order to provide up-to-date C++14 support.
+(Headers from gcc-4.8 do not work.)
  - libuuid
  - cmake 3.4.3 or later
  - autoconf